rerobots/docs/tutorials.md

 In [this tutorial](tutorial_vpn_lcm.html), the user is shown how to instantiate a workspace and use LCM for messaging.
 The configuration process of LCM here is general and can be applied to any workspace type.

+## SSH-tunnel-based instance with fixed Crazyflie

+In [this tutorial](tutorial_sshtunnel_fixedcrazyflie.html), the user is shown how to instantiate a workspace that is accessed over an SSH tunnel to a single Linux host and that has a non-mobile Crazyflie quadrotor.